 Our primary objective is to look after your economic interests.
 This includes protecting you against ID theft, attempted fraud/scams and other forms of economic crime.

 Depending on your answers, we may need to collect additional information.
 In the event of discrepancies, you may be contacted to confirm that the provided information is correct

-You have already asked me these questions xx weeks/months ago.
-Why do you ask them again?
+You already asked these same questions last year.
+Why are you asking them again?

 If you have recently answered similar questions, we apologize, but please answer nevertheless.
 If you know all the answers, it should only take a couple of minutes.

 I’m a customer in other banks as well, and they don’t do it this way.
 How can you say that all banks ask these questions?

 The authorities have obliged all Finnish banks to update their customer information.
 The questions we ask you are to make sure that the information we have about you is correct and updated.

 It is up to each bank to decide how and when to contact their customers, but the requirements from the authorities are the same for all banks.

 Read more www.finanssivalvonta.fiOpens new window

 Why am I getting a letter when my wife got a prompt in the netbank and my father was interviewed in a branch office?